GrewalCreator/GhostHunters/README.md

 # GhostHunters
-A Redo Of A Previous Project (Can Be Found In The 'Final-Project--' Repo which ihas been made private upon professors request)
+A Redo Of A Previous Project (Can Be Found In The 'Final-Project--' Repo which has been made private upon professors request)

 Done After Assignment Due Date To Improve The Code And Clean-Up The Program